heimrichhannot/contao-filter-bundle/README.md

 1. Add filter elements to the filter config.
 1. If you want to show the filter somewhere (for example to filter a list), create a filter/sort frontend module.

+### Wrapper elements (DateRange, ProximitySearch, ...)

+The Wrapper element has to be places **before** the fields associated with them.
+For example the date_range wrapper element needs to be placed before the two associated date fields.

 ## Inserttags

 Insert tag | Arguments | Description